 What makes the usage of Ansible so universal is the wide variety of its modules.
 Modules are often referred to as “task plugins” or “library plugins.”
 You use YAML to write a playbook, and it is simple.
 This simplicity is only possible because modules abstract and take over all complexity from playbooks.

 Think of modules as pre-existing libraries for all imaginable use cases.
-You use modules for automating a software deployment on a Linux server.
+For example, you use modules for automating a software deployment on a Linux server.
 You use modules for making changes to your AWS cloud infrastructure.
 And you use modules for configuring your network devices (Cisco, Juniper, Arista).
 There is even a module that enables you to interact with a specific OS or platform.

 Modules are usually written in Python, and it is worth mentioning that Ansible implementation is based on Python.
 Although nobody prevents you from writing your module in a different programming language, this is rarely required because the standard modules will help you solve your challenges in 99% of the cases.

 Ansible Tower was established to address these needs.
-It is one platform “to rule them all.”
+Thus, it is one platform “to rule them all.”
 It serves as a centralized repository for all the playbooks and enables role-based access.
-Best of all, it is GUI-based, which lowers the bar for the Ansible users.
-Keep in mind that Ansible Tower is a paid version.
+Additionally, it is GUI-based, which lowers the bar for the Ansible users.
+Finally, keep in mind that Ansible Tower is a paid version.

 In conclusion, Ansible can fit in a broad range of use cases.
-Simply design your automation scenario, and Ansible will help you to make it happen.
+You design your automation scenario, and Ansible will help you to make it happen.
 Hopefully, you have learned a lot from this Ansible Introduction.
 Let us know your thoughts in the comments below.

 About the Authors